TkRain23/react-api-project/README.md

 **Challenge 5**

 Use an API of your choice.
 This can be any API you like.
 Render data from the API with React.
-BUild components and sub-components to do the work and display your data.
+BUild components and sub-components to do the work and display your data. # react-weather-api